-Independent study provides students with the opportunity to work one-on-one with an instructor on a particular topic or creative project.
+An independent study provides students with the opportunity to work one-on-one with a faculty member on a particular topic or creative project.
 Often the idea for an independent study arises in a course; for example, in a seminar on early 20th-century American history, a student may develop an interest in the Harlem Renaissance and ask the instructor to supervise an independent study focused exclusively on this topic during the next semester.
-Students may also develop creative projects in areas such as music composition, filmmaking, or fiction writing.
-In general long distance independent studies (where the student or the instructor is not able to meet regularly) are not permitted.
+Students may also develop creative projects in areas such as, but not limited to, music composition, filmmaking, or fiction writing.

 - Generate a basic idea: a problem or a question, a time period, a literary genre, a natural phenomenon, a philosophical theme, or a creative skill.

-- Identify an appropriate instructor: your academic or Gallatin class adviser, a member of Gallatin or NYU faculty and with special approval you may also work with professionals outside of NYU.
+- Identify an appropriate instructor: the student's faculty adviser or Gallatin class adviser; a member of the Gallatin faculty or other NYU faculty; and with special approval, a professor from another university or college.

 - Contact the prospective instructor to propose the study and to discuss the plans for the work.